Creditors in Energy Future's bankruptcy form official committee

-WILMINGTON, Del (Reuters) - Unsecured creditors of bankrupt Energy Future Holdings, as well as one group of secured bondholders considered far out of the money, formed a committee on Monday that will play a major role in the restructuring of Texas’ biggest power company.
+WILMINGTON, Del, May 12 (Reuters) - Unsecured creditors of bankrupt Energy Future Holdings, as well as one group of secured bondholders considered far out of the money, formed a committee on Monday that will play a major role in the restructuring of Texas’ biggest power company.

 The seven-member committee, whose job is to advocate for all unsecured creditors, included the Pension Benefit Guaranty Corp, as well as representatives of bondholders and suppliers to the company, which filed for Chapter 11 bankruptcy on April 29 with $9.6 billion owed to unsecured creditors.